DerickEddington/kul/README.md

 ## Documentation

-The source-code has many doc comments, which can be rendered as the API documentation in your WWW browser by doing:
+The source-code has many doc comments, which are rendered as the API documentation.

+View online at: https://docs.rs/kul and https://docs.rs/kul_core

+Or, you can generate them yourself and view locally by doing:

 ```
 cargo doc --open